Online Master’s Degree Programs in Iowa

 Schools in Iowa That Offer Online Master’s Programs

-There are three large public universities in Iowa: Iowa State University in Ames; the University of Iowa in Iowa City; and the University of Northern Iowa (UNI) in Cedar Falls.
+There are three large public universities in Iowa administered by the Iowa Board of Regents: Iowa State University in Ames; the University of Iowa in Iowa City; and the University of Northern Iowa (UNI) in Cedar Falls.
 Iowa State is the largest of the three and it encompasses numerous academic divisions, including the Greenlee School of Journalism and Mass Communication, the Ivy College of Business, the Iowa State University School of Education, and Colleges of Engineering, Design, and Human Sciences.
 The University of Iowa is home to the renowned Iowa Writer’s Workshop, as well as the Hanson Center for Technical Communication, the University of Iowa Public Policy Center, and schools of medicine and law.
 And UNI has Colleges of Business Administration, Education, Humanities, Arts & Sciences, and Social and Behavioral Sciences.

 The table below lists all three of Iowa’s public universities from largest to smallest, based on an analysis of enrollment data collected by the US Department of Education for its Integrated Postsecondary Educational Data System (IPEDS).

 |University of Iowa||Iowa City||Yes|

 Upper Iowa University in Fayette is the largest private, non-profit university in the state, and Drake University is home to one of the two graduate schools of law in Iowa.
 There are numerous other private, non-profit colleges and universities in the state, the ten largest of which are listed in the table below along with the location of each school’s campus and whether or not the school offers online degree programs.